In Stage One:

 -- Shooting from cover

 -- Moving from one shooting position to another

-In last weekend’s practice session, Steve and I did some experimentation on reaction time and then shot the 90-round IDPA Classifier.
+In this practice session, a friend of mine and I did some experimentation on reaction time and then shot the 90-round IDPA Classifier.
 I used my SIG P320 Carry (an IDPA CCP division pistol with RMR) in a Blade-Tech - Total Eclipse Holster.
 The Total Eclipse and similar holsters keep the pistol snug to the body which reduces printing under a concealment garment.